mannerism/whatiwishiknewbefore/README.md

 23. There simply isn't what one 'must' do in life.
 24. Ask funders for money, and they'll give you advice; but ask for advice and they'll give you money. [link](https://kk.org/thetechnium/103-bits-of-advice-i-wish-i-had-known/)
 25. Not giving up is not an innate ability, it is a nurtured ability.
+26. Don't attend when not invited, don't advise when not asked